be195/porto/content/projects/gmod.md

 - more private;
 - less hassle for customers, who are going to use this addon even if the support for CrossChat was dropped;
-- less hassle for us, since in case of server migration we wouldn't have to set something up for CrossChat and update it to make it work again.
+- less hassle for us, since in case of server migration we would not have to set something up for CrossChat and update it to make it work again.

 https://www.gmodstore.com/market/view/crosschat-communicate-with-players-on-another-server